rhythms-of-resistance/sheetbook-generator/server/README.md

 * Liberation Sans (often provided by a package such as `ttf-liberation` or `fonts-liberation`) is a free replacement for Arial and is needed to render various non-European characters in the sheetbooks.
 * [BTN Grilled Cheese](../BTNGrilledCheese.zip) is used in the cover page.

-To generate the PDFs, the sheetbook generator needs write access in the data directory (defaults to `data` in the root of this project, but can be changed using the `DATA_DIR` environment variable) and in the system's temp directory (usually `/tmp`).
+To generate the PDFs, the sheetbook generator needs write access in the data directory (defaults to `data` in the root of this project, but can be changed using the `DATA_DIR` environment variable).

 ## Docker